DoctorWkt/TTL_TicTacToe/journal.md

 Now I need to go back and review all the components.
 Example: the demux output is active low, so I probably need to wire its outputs to the K inputs of the J-K flip-flops.

+## Thu  6 Jun 11:47:03 AEST 2019

+Yes, I had to change to 74HC109 flip-flops as these have a K# input.
+Now I use this to register the active-low output from the demux, and thus I use the Q# output for the active-high registered board moves.
+I got rid of some resistors for the push-buttons, and I've laid out the PCB much more cleanly.
+Now running freeroute.